DigitalWarzone/zGUI/README.md

 - 3rd: type: zhelp

 Known Issues:
-- deathcape spamming after reconnect if it was active when you last disconnected
+- deathcape creating a lua error after reconnect if it was active when you last disconnected
 - allies doesn't show mutual